 – if a withdrawal agreement is concluded and ratified between the EU and the United Kingdom, the conditions will be the same as at present until 31 December 2020: the traveler must be in possession of a valid passport or national identity card.
 No visa will be required.

-Important: Travellers with identity and travel documents that have been reported lost or stolen are systematically removed from the document by the British Border Force.
-It is imperative not to attempt to travel between France and the United Kingdom with a travel document reported lost or stolen (and therefore invalidated).
+Important: Travellers with identity and travel documents that have been reported lost or stolen are systematically removed by the British Border Force.
+It is imperative not to attempt to travel with a travel document reported lost or stolen (and therefore invalidated).